bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

 Kwizzert is a real-time web-app supposed to be used as an party game for groups of people setting up and taking quizzes, a pub quiz.

-A more extensive description of the app can be found in Kwizzert Description.pdf [Kwizzert Description.pdf](https://github.com/bartjanvanommeren/DWA-vj2017-Kwizzert/blob/master/Kwizzert%20Description.pdf)
+A more extensive description of the app can be found in [Kwizzert Description.pdf](https://github.com/bartjanvanommeren/DWA-vj2017-Kwizzert/blob/master/Kwizzert%20Description.pdf)

 ### Version
 0.0.1